Skip to content

 Metering

 BP leveraged the “smart building system” for its metering needs.
-BCM established electrical, steam, chilled and condenser water monitoring systems so that the BP is able to accurately bill tenants for utility consumption with reports tailored to BP’s billing needs.
+BCM established electrical, steam, chilled and condenser water monitoring systems so that BP can accurately bill tenants for utility consumption with reports tailored to BP’s billing needs.

 Service

-The Prudential Center building automation server distributes information to 5 workstations on campus and is utilized as a hub for monitoring and control of additional BP sites with EMS throughout Northeastern Massachusetts.
+The Prudential Center building automation server distributes information to five workstations on campus and is utilized as a hub for monitoring and controlling additional BP sites with EMS throughout Northeastern Massachusetts.

-BCM Controls continues to work in partnership with BP on construction and energy conservation projects.
-In addition, BCM assists BP in its day to day operations through a comprehensive service agreement.
+BCM Controls continues to partner with BP on construction and energy conservation projects.
+In addition, BCM assists BP in its day-to-day operations through a comprehensive service agreement.